as130/algos_final_project/README.md

 We are going to use the US Census demographic data in order to make conclusions regarding demographics, gender, and surveillance technologies.

+## Open Questions
+- How do we make sure that we are talking about these numbers/findings in an ethical and respecftul way in our final report/presentation?

 ## Schedule
 - ~~Oct 12: methods & proposal~~
 - ~~Oct 19: have database cleaned and loaded into python (pandas), develop research question/hypothesis and determine which tests will be used~~